kcoyle/RDF-AP/README.md

 ### Files

-[Patterns](Patterns.md) proposes a basic list of design patterns used for metadata description and validation.

 [Requirements](requirements.md) is a list of requirements.

 [Use cases](Use_cases.md) is a gathering of use cases relevant to the task.

+[Start of a vocabulary schema](schemaList.csv) that is loosely based on the [DCMI Description Set Profile](http://dublincore.org/documents/dc-dsp/)

+[Comparison](BIBFRAMEcompare.csv) with BIBFRAME profiles, and others

+[Patterns](Patterns.md) proposes a basic list of design patterns used for metadata description and validation.

 [Description Set Profile - 2](DSPedited.md) is a re-writing of the DSP document.

+A [directory](https://github.com/kcoyle/RDF-AP/tree/master/csv) with some attempts at creating CSV files for a simple profile.

 ### Summary